 Warning: Do not confuse social selling with social marketing.

 What is social selling?

-Social selling is mainly used for B2B, but recently we are observing a rise of B2C social selling techniques.
+Social selling is mainly used for business-to-business companies.
+However, recently, we’ve been observing a rise in B2C social selling successful attempts.

-This sales process requires an active search for potential customers and interacting with them in a meaningful way.
+This sales process requires an active search for potential customers and interacting with them.
+Maintaining relationships is vital for social selling success.

 Ok, do you want examples?